ISAIAH 56

 The last two quotes show who will/not be welcome to attend the temple from among the nations.
 It will be those who are faithful to Yahweh's covenant - not representative heads of nations.
 There will be no human governments in the age to come.
 Sovereignty belongs to the Lord Yahoshua Anointed and his immortal associates redeemed out of every nation by his shed blood.

-However, a satanic rabble of usurpers under the headship of an antitypical Gog will be allowed to amass at the close of the millenium for the purpose of separating the goats from the sheep, and putting a final end to sin on earth.
+However, a rabble of usurpers will be permitted to organize under the headship of an antitypical Gog and amass at the close of the millenium in rebellion against Zion's King.

 When these words were written, the temple of Solomon was still standing as the house of prayer for Israel.
 But the prophet speaks here of a future temple, which should be a house of prayer, not for Israel only, but for all peoples.
 That house has not yet been erected, but will certainly be, for Zechariah testifies that the man whose name is The Branch shall build the temple of Yahweh"-a temple very minutely described by Ezekiel.